cilium/cilium/Documentation/cmdref/cilium-agent.md

       --force-device-detection                                    Forces the auto-detection of devices, even if specific devices are explicitly listed
       --gateway-api-secrets-namespace string                      GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API
-      --gops-port uint16                                          Port for gops server to listen on (default 9890) -h, --help                                                      help for cilium-agent
+      --gops-port uint16                                          Port for gops server to listen on (default 9890) --health-check-icmp-failure-threshold int                   Number of ICMP requests sent for each run of the health checker.
+If at least one ICMP response is received, the node or endpoint is marked as healthy. (default 3)
+  -h, --help                                                      help for cilium-agent
       --http-idle-timeout uint                                    Time after which a non-gRPC HTTP stream is considered failed unless traffic in the stream has been processed (in seconds); defaults to 0 (unlimited)
       --http-max-grpc-timeout uint                                Time after which a forwarded gRPC request is considered failed unless completed (in seconds).
 A "grpc-timeout" header may override this with a shorter value; defaults to 0 (unlimited)